Analysis | The GOP’s roller-coaster ride with Putin

 The story of the GOP’s relationship with Putin is, as most things are with Putin, a complicated one.
 And we can turn to a pollster who has regularly surveyed it — the Economist and YouGov — for insights.
 And while it’s been a wild ride, it’s never really been a situation in which the party seemed ready to forgive the kind of thing Putin is doing now.

 Before Trump launched his campaign for president, views of Putin were somewhat akin to what they are now.
 Right before Putin annexed Crimea in 2014, Republicans viewed him unfavorably by a margin of 67 percent to 24 percent.
-The annexation did him no favors; by early 2015, the split was overwhelmingly negative, at 78 percent unfavorable to 14 percent favorable — which is almost exactly where they stand today (77-14).
+The annexation did him no favors; by early 2015, the split was overwhelmingly negative, at 78 percent unfavorable to 14 percent favorable — which is almost exactly where they stand today (77 to 14).

 But then Trump ran for president.
-He began approvingly comparing Putin to Barack Obama and stressing that he’d have a good relationship with Putin.
+He began approvingly comparing Putin to Barack Obama and saying that he’d have a good relationship with Putin.

-It didn’t change things much initially; by the summer of 2016, Republicans still disliked Putin 69-16.
+It didn’t change things much initially; by the summer of 2016, Republicans still disliked Putin 69 to 16.

 But then Trump won, and we all learned that Putin has interfered in the 2016 election to further that goal.
 And quickly, things changed significantly.
 Literally the day after we learned this in early December 2016, the Economist/YouGov poll went into the field.
 The results: It suddenly showed just 47 percent of Republicans disapproved of Putin, while a new high of 37 percent now approved.